1998 Arizona Wildcats football team: Before the season

-Arizona finished the 1997 season with a 7–5 record and won the Insight.com Bowl over New Mexico (an old rival of the Wildcats) that was played at the Wildcats’ home field.
+Arizona finished the 1997 season with a 7–5 record and won the Insight.com Bowl over New Mexico (an old rival of the Wildcats) that was played at the Wildcats' home field.
 The offense improved late in the season and concluded the year on a winning streak.
-Soon after the season ended, offensive coordinator Homer Smith announced his retirement due to health reasons and Arizona had to get a new coordinator to build the offense.
+Soon after the season ended, offensive coordinator Homer Smith announced his retirement for health reasons and Arizona had to get a new coordinator to build the offense.
 During the offseason, Tomey believed that the late season surge by the team would motivate them for 1998.

 With most of the offense returning along with several starters on defense, the Wildcats entered the preseason as contenders for the Pac-10 title and looked to improve on their 1997 record for more wins.
 They were also ranked in the top 25 polls for the first time since the 1995 season.